Manaslu Circuit Trek

 Flora and Fauna During Manaslu Trekking

 Likewise, the diverse topography and vegetation support a wide range of fauna, including mammals, birds, reptiles, and insects.
-Among the notable mammal species found in the region are the elusive snow leopard, Himalayan Tahr, Himalayan black bear, musk deer, red panda, and Himalayan goral.
-And over 200 species of birds reside in this conservation area.
+Among the notable mammal species found in the region are the elusive snow leopard, Himalayan tahr, Himalayan black bear, musk deer, red panda, and Himalayan ghoral.
+Over 200 species of birds reside in this conservation area.

 Manaslu Circuit Trek Itinerary | Manaslu Trek Itinerary